Approach

 Our Philosophy

-The next strategic plan will reflect our commitment to the Penn State Values – integrity, respect, responsibility, discovery, excellence and community.
+Our strategic plan reflects our commitment to the Penn State Values – integrity, respect, responsibility, discovery, excellence, and community.
 Along with our mission, these values will be the driving motivation for every goal and objective we bring to life and represent why we are pursuing this strategic plan.

-The how – our implementation plans and key performance indicators – will be guided by the principles of sustainability; efficiency; effectiveness; and diversity, equity, inclusion and belonging.
+The “how” – our implementation plans and measures of progress – are guided by the principles of sustainability; efficiency; effectiveness; and diversity, equity, inclusion, and belonging.

 Together, these concepts will be deeply embedded into every aspect of our Strategic Plan.